Alternative or Related Procedures

 Radiesse is not appropriate for superficial wrinkle correction or areas with high vascular risk.

-Because our practice focuses exclusively on the face and neck, Radiesse is used as part of a long-term facial strategy.
-Each treatment is planned with careful attention to deep tissue planes, vector forces, and durability, supporting natural contours that remain balanced and refined well beyond the initial correction.
+Because our practice focuses exclusively on the face and neck, Radiesse in Scottsdale is used as part of a long-term facial strategy.
+Lacey Wilson carefully plans each treatment with attention to deep tissue layers, vector forces, and durability, ensuring results that enhance natural contours and maintain balanced, refined facial harmony well beyond the initial correction.
+Her personalized, artistic approach focuses on long-term rejuvenation and natural-looking outcomes.

 Radiesse is not a universal solution, nor is it intended to be.
 As such, at Starkman Facial Plastic Surgery, treatment decisions are never rushed or standardized.
 A comprehensive consultation allows Dr. Starkman to determine whether Radiesse in Scottsdale, AZ aligns with your anatomy, goals, and long-term plan, or whether another approach would better serve you.
 Contact us today to book your appointment.